duanemalcolm/morphic/doc/introduction.rst

 .. toctree::
    :maxdepth: 2

-Fieldscape is a convinient module for mesh creation, analysis, rendering and fitting to data.
+Morphic is a convinient module for mesh creation, analysis, rendering and fitting to data.

 Currently it can handle 1D and 2D meshes with: